JasimAlrawie/farmrpg-badside/README.md

 ![image](https://github.com/user-attachments/assets/c37fe443-4555-46cb-9224-0fd8087a3607)

-# Read before use
+# Read Before Use
-**use at your own risk**
+**Use at your own risk.**

-**i'm not responsible if you get banned !!**
+**I am not responsible if you get banned!**

-**for me i didn't get banned but that doesnt mean you should use it :)**
+**I haven't been banned, but that doesn't mean you won't be.
+Use it at your own discretion.**

+---

-# how to use
+# How to Use
-* copy the script from badside.js in the repo
+1. Copy the script from `badside.js` in the repository.
-* goto FarmRPG website
+2. Go to the FarmRPG website.
-* Press F12 or inspect from the context menu
+3. Press `F12` or right-click and select "Inspect" from the context menu.
-* goto console and paste the script and press enter
+4. Go to the "Console" tab, paste the script, and press `Enter`.
-* extra thing: you can put the script in snippit if you want to use it multiple time :)
+5. Optional: You can save the script in a snippet if you want to use it multiple times.

+---

-# configuration
+# Configuration
-you can modify some part of the code
+You can modify parts of the code, such as:

-like the clicks per second and sells intervals
+- Clicks per second
+- Sell intervals

-**also i put comments to inform you how to change things**
+**Comments are included to guide you on how to make these changes.**

+---

-# list of cheats
+# List of Cheats
-* auto fish
-* auto explore
-* auto worm
-* auto iron
-* auto sell all
+- Auto Fish
+- Auto Explore
+- Auto Worm
+- Auto Iron
+- Auto Sell All

+*Auto Pet Animals* - Coming soon!